 Need of the hour for automation vendors and OEMs

 Today, some big players and early movers in the automation market provide communities for Linux development and app stores in manufacturing.
 Many automation vendors and OEMs are exploring solutions for integrating Real-Time Linux or OPC UA, MQTT, or OPC UA over TSN.
 It might look easy to anyone to implement such solutions as these are open-source solutions with their entire source codes easily available.
 However, implementing these solutions needs expertise, resources, and time for any organization.
-In addition, apart from development, it needs a huge amount of robust testing to ensure the product works as desired.
-Usually, these factors act as deterrents for many organizations to adopt and implement open-source solutions as they might lack resources and the necessary expertise.
+In addition, apart from development, it needs good test automation systems to that product works as desired.
+Usually, these factors act as slow down decision making and and many organizations delay their technology adoption projects.

 Way forward with Kalycito

 Kalycito helps automation vendors and OEMs with on-time delivery of secure, reliable, and interoperable IIoT solutions.
 With our expertise, we provide complete implementation services for firmware development, Linux integrations, and OPC UA.
 We are trusted partners for various automation vendors and OEMs globally.
-We are pioneers in creating a global open ecosystem through our open-source OPC UA TSN space initiatives.
+We are pioneers in creating a global open ecosystem through our initiatives in the open-source OPC UA TSN space.
 Kalycito is a perfect partner providing end-to-end software solutions & services for various digital transformation projects using Industry 4.0 and IoT technologies.